elegant-scipy/elegant-scipy/markdown/ch1.markdown

     return(rpkm)
 ```

-We'll unpack that example throughout the chapter, but for now note that it illustrates many of the things that make NumPy powerful:
+This example illustrates some of the ways that powerful NumPy arrays can make your code more elegant:

 - Arrays can be one-dimensional, like lists, but they can also be two-dimensional, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
-In our case, we are representing a 2D matrix.
+In our case, we are manipulating a 2D matrix.
 - Arrays allow the expression of many numerical operations at once.
-In the first line of the function, we take $\log(x + 1)$ for every value in the array.
+In the second last line of the function, we multiple every value in the array by 10^9.
 - Arrays can be operated on along *axes*.
-In the second line, we sort the data along each column just by specifying an `axis` parameter to `np.sort`.
-We then take the mean along each row by specifying a *different* `axis`.
+In the first line, we calculate the sum down each column by specifying a *different* `axis`.
-- Arrays underpin the scientific Python ecosystem.
-The `scipy.stats.rankdata` function operates not on Python lists, but on NumPy arrays.
-This is true of many scientific libraries in Python.

 Before we delve into the power of NumPy, let's spend some time to understand the biological data that we will be working with.